From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Introduction

-To alleviate the aforementioned issues, we first curated a large-scale MD trajectory dataset, containing 3,218 different protein-ligand complexes, based on the PDBBind dataset~\cite{wang2004pdbbind}.
-Then, we introduced a graph transformer framework, named Dynaformer, that was trained based on this MD trajectory dataset.
+In light of this, we hereby explore the potential of integrating a data-driven deep learning model and MD simulated thermodynamic ensembles in improving the protein-ligand binding affinity prediction.
+We first curated a large-scale MD trajectory dataset, containing 3,218 different protein-ligand complexes, based on the PDBBind dataset~\cite{wang2004pdbbind}.
+Then, we introduced a graph transformer framework, named Dynaformer, which was trained based on this MD trajectory dataset.
 To capture the binding modes between proteins and ligands, Dynaformer utilizes a roto-translation invariant feature encoding scheme, taking various interaction characteristics into account, including interatomic distances, angles between bonds, and various types of covalent or non-covalent interactions.
-Compared to other existing methods, Dynaformer showed better scoring and ranking power on the CASF-2016 benchmark dataset~\cite{su2018comparative}.
+Compared to other existing methods, Dynaformer showed superior scoring and ranking power on the CASF-2016 benchmark dataset~\cite{su2018comparative}.
 Through several case studies, we also discussed the underlying thermodynamic binding mechanisms that may contribute to the performance improvement achieved by Dynaformer.
-Furthermore, we experimentally validated several novel hits identified by Dynaformer against heat shock protein 90 (HSP90), an attractive drug target for cancer.
+Furthermore, we experimentally validated several novel hits identified by Dynaformer against heat shock protein 90 (HSP90), an attractive drug target against cancer.
 We demonstrated that our model can be applied to a real-world hit discovery task and serve as an effective tool to accelerate the drug discovery process.